Jean-Baptiste Martenot

-Jean-Baptiste Martenot (Saint-Seine-l'Abbaye Côte-d’Or 26 July 1828 - 30 March 1906 Rennes), was a French architect, born in Bourgogne, in the city of Rennes.
+Jean-Baptiste Martenot (Saint-Seine-l'Abbaye Côte-d’Or 26 July 1828 – 30 March 1906 Rennes), was a French architect, born in Bourgogne, in the city of Rennes.
 The Halles Martenot and the Préfecture Martenot are names in his honour.
 He is a former student of the école des Beaux-Arts.

 From humble beginnings, he obtained a departmental pension to study at the École nationale des Beaux-Arts in Paris, which he attended until 1850.
 He won the prix Muller Sœhnée.

 At 26, Martenot was named inspector of the Palais du Louvre.

-In 1858, the mayor of Rennes Léon des Ormeaux appointed him to the post of chief architect of the city of Rennes, a post he held until 1895.
+In 1858, he was appointed chief architect of the city of Rennes, a post he held until 1895.